 SWO-421B: Social Work Practice

 The second term of this course focuses on the action of social work practice and on various ways of reflecting on that action.
 The course continues and deepens application of the basic processes of social work practice to a wide range of issues and problems.
-In the first term particular attention has been given to a multilevel approach to assessment and intervention, and developing the skills sets that facilitate the helper-client relationship.
-In this term we continue to deepen knowledge and skill in assessment, intervention and differential use of self, while introducing a variety of practice circumstances and contexts including societal and family violence, trauma, substance dependence and several theoretical and practice approaches including cognitive behavioral and psychodynamic.
-We examine practice situations through case discussions, videotapes, role-plays and experiential exercises.
-Prerequisite: SW421A.
-Two consecutive semesters of SW421 are required: SW421A and SW421B.
+The first term gave particular attention to a multilevel approach to assessment and intervention, and developing the skills sets that facilitate the helper-client relationship.
+In this term, we continue to deepen knowledge and skill in assessment, intervention, and differential use of self, while introducing a variety of practice circumstances and contexts.
+These include societal and family violence, trauma, substance dependence, and several theoretical and practice approaches, including cognitive behavioral and psychodynamic.
+We examine practice situations through case discussions, videos, roleplays and experiential exercises.
+Prerequisite: SWO-421A.
+Two consecutive semesters of SWO-421 are required: SWO-421A and SWO-421B.
 Students must register for the same section each semester.

 SWO-424A & B: Advanced Clinical Practice